WSU-kduncan/ceg3120-cicd-Brennnan12883/Project5/README-CD.md

 ## Resources

-ChatGPT: Used ChatGPT with the prompt "Can you generate a github workflow that adheres to these guidelines: (Copy pasted the guidelines given)" and was given a proper workflow file template that I edited to fit my needs. https://github.com/adnanh/webhook
+ChatGPT: Used ChatGPT with the prompt "Can you generate a github workflow that adheres to these guidelines: (Copy pasted the guidelines given)" and was given a proper workflow file template that I edited to fit my needs.
+ChatGPT: Used the phrase, "I need to install Go to be able to install webhooks, how do I do this with version 1.24.2 of Go?" https://github.com/adnanh/webhook